 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
 (Support the ability for freight shippers and providers of freight transportation services to participate in metropolitan planning processes.)

+Promote efficient system management and operation.
 Emphasize the preservation of the existing transportation system.

 Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.